 Medium sized reels generally include anything in the 4000 range that extends up to a 5500 in most makes or models.
 This is also a very popular reel size for bass fishing as it allows you to have a light enough line to cloak your approach and not spook the fish while giving you enough power to handle trophy-sized largemouth or smallmouth bass.

-When using a medium sized fishing reel, you’re able to use a slightly larger fishing rod as well.
+When using a medium sized fishing reel, you can also use a slightly larger fishing rod.
 Most anglers recommend using a rod that’s no longer than 7’ in length while some might go with anything up to 8’ depending on what type of lure presentation they want to use the rod for.
-The medium reel size might also present you with the greatest variety as far as gear ratios, which often allows you to select the one that’s just right for your own personal needs.
+The medium reel size might also present you with the greatest variety regarding gear ratios, which often allows you to select the one that’s just right for your personal needs.

-You can feel comfortable going after heavier fish with these reels as they are equipped to handle fishing line sizes that are anywhere from 10 to 25 or even 30 pound test.
-This is an ideal size for anyone looking to catch big largemouth, pike, walleye, or catfish in most lakes and rivers throughout the world.
+You can feel comfortable going after heavier fish with these reels as they are equipped to handle fishing line sizes ranging from 10 to 25 or even 30 pound test.
+This is an ideal size for anyone looking to catch big largemouth, pike, walleye, or catfish in most lakes and rivers worldwide.

-Suppose you’re looking for a reel that’s better suited for the smaller varieties of fish you might find in saltwater environments.
-In that case, we recommend going with a saltwater-resistant medium size rod as it will allow you to use a lighter line while still offering enough power in case you happen to hook something bigger than expected.
+Suppose you’re looking for a reel better suited for the smaller varieties of fish you might find in saltwater environments.
+In that case, we recommend going with a saltwater-resistant medium size rod as it will allow you to use a lighter line while still offering enough power if you hook something bigger than expected.

 A large fishing reel size is virtually anything bigger than a 6000 size.
 This can go all the way up to as much as a 30000 size for serious anglers who are looking to target behemoth tuna and other monster fish that lurk in the depths of the ocean.